 My Alphorn Explorations

 In the past few weeks I have become a bit more than enthusiastic about the alphorn.
-I love finding YouTube videos with great alphorn players, learning about the culture and history of the alphorn, finding out how and where alphorns are made today.
-In the past couple of days I have built two exploratory alphorns from PVC pipe.
-Scroll down this page to see images of the second PVC alphorn.
+I love finding YouTube videos with great alphorn players, learning about the culture and history of the alphorn, and finding out how and where alphorns are made today.
+In the past few days I have built three exploratory alphorns from PVC pipe.
+The third build is the best.
 Click on the links at the top of this page to see more of my explorations.

 A Little Background